-A general rule of thumb is to have one times your annual income saved by age 30, three times by 40, and so on.
+Rule of thumb: Have 1x your annual income saved by age 30, 3x by 40, and so on.
 See chart below.

-The sooner you start saving for retirement, the longer you’ll have to take advantage of the power of compound interest.
+The sooner you start saving for retirement, the longer you have to take advantage of the power of compound interest.

 Aim to save 5% to 15% of your income for retirement — or start with a percentage that's manageable for your budget and increase by 1% each year until you reach 15%.

-The thought of saving a couple million dollars by your 60s or 70s can sound daunting, we know.
-That’s where breaking up your retirement savings with age-based benchmarks may help.
-By looking at your savings in 10-year increments, it's easier to plan financially and put actionable savings steps in place.
+By looking at your retirement savings in 10-year increments and using age-based benchmarks, it's easier to plan financially and put actionable savings steps in place.

-One popular age-based savings recommendation for retirement is that you should aim to save your total salary by age 30 and increase your savings by your annual salary every five years.
-Here’s how that would break down each decade, beginning at age 30.
+One popular age-based savings recommendation for retirement is that you should aim to save the total amount of annual salary by age 30 and increase your savings by your annual salary every five years:

 Your planned retirement age